tuvllms/nlp-spring-2025/_pages/logistics.md

 ### Absence policy

-Although attendance is not graded, students are strongly encouraged to attend all scheduled classes, exams (if any), quizzes, and project presentations to fully engage with the course material and succeed.
+Although attendance is not graded, students are strongly encouraged to attend all scheduled classes, quizzes, project presentations, and exams (if any) to fully engage with the course material and succeed.

 ***